hany606/hany606.github.io/selfplay_predprey.md

 Here we describe the updates from my work on the bachelor thesis, the thesis is about "**Learning behavioural strategies for a multi-robot system in a predator-prey environment using Reinforcement Learning**"

-If you like this work and intend to use this software or the information inside has helped you in your work, I would be happy to cite it as below.
-(Hopefully a publication will be released later)
+If you like this work and intend to use this software or if the information inside has helped you in your work, I would be happy to cite it below.
+(Hopefully, a publication will be released later)

 ```